Notice of Company Meetings

 To make ineffective a demand made by any of the following parties:

 - Not less than 5 members having the right to vote

 - A member or members representing not less than one tenth of the total voting rights of all the members having a right to vote

 - A member or members holding shares in the company conferring a right to vote, being shares on which an aggregate sum has been paid up equal to not less than one tenth of the total sum paid up on all shares conferring that right

 Proxies – Any member of the company who is entitled to vote at a general meeting of the company may appoint a proxy.
 A proxy is a person nominated by the member to attend the meeting and to exercise the member’s vote on their behalf.
 A proxy is also entitled to speak at the meeting on behalf of the member.

-Under the standard form articles as set out in Table A, the following provisions apply to proxies:
+Under the standard form Articles, the following provisions apply to proxies:

 - The proxy must be nominated in writing and the nomination must be signed by the member if on behalf of an individual

 - If the proxy is nominated on behalf of a company, the appointment must be stamped with the company seal